HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-CURD.md

 The
-[Registry Submission Definition Creator](actors.html#registry-submission-definition-creator) creates resources and sends them to a
-[Registry Submission Definition Repository](actors.html#registry-submission-definition-repository)
+[Registry Submission Definition Creator](actors.html#registry-submission-definition-creator) creates or updates StructureDefinition resources and sends them to a [Registry Submission Definition Repository](actors.html#registry-submission-definition-repository)

-The Measure Source performs the FHIR create operation on the MeasureReport resource at a Measure Consumer.
+The [Registry Submission Definition Creator](actors.html#registry-submission-definition-creator) performs the FHIR create operation on the StructureDefinition resource at a [Registry Submission Definition Repository](actors.html#registry-submission-definition-repository).